 Regarding woman's level of satisfaction: Ibrahim et al. [14] agreed with the present data and stated that patients in both groups were satisfied about their experience, with no significant difference between the groups.

-El-Gawad et al. [15] disagreed with the present data and stated that satisfaction was significantly more frequent among Misoprostol group while insertion complications were non-significantly less frequent among Misoprostol group that was due to current study didn’t include placebo group.
+El-Gawad et al. [15] disagreed with the present data and stated that satisfaction was significantly more frequent among Misoprostol group while insertion complications were non-significantly less frequent among Misoprostol group. that was due to current study didn’t include placebo group.

-Regarding side effects: Dijkhuizen et al. [12] disagreed with the present data and stated that they were significantly more frequent in the misoprostol group: 56 participants (56.6%) who received misoprostol experienced any kind of side effect compared with 39 (42.4%) in the placebo group (P= 0.05).
+Regarding side effects: Dijkhuizen et al. [12] ddisagreed with the present data and stated that they were significantly more frequent in the misoprostol group: 56 participants (56.6%) who received misoprostol experienced any kind of side effect compared with 39 (42.4%) in the placebo group (P= 0.05).
 The most common side-effect was cramping in the abdomen (38.2%).
-Fever (temperature ≥38.08C) did not occur in the misoprostol group, whereas 3.3% of patients in the placebo group experienced fever.
+Fever (temperature ≥ 38.08Ë?C) did not occur in the misoprostol group, whereas 3.3% of patients in the placebo group experienced fever.
 Other side- effects included itching, exanthema, sweating and dysuria, did not differ between groups (P = 0.48).
 In general, all of the side-effects were mild.

 Scavuzzi et al. [13] agreed with the present data and stated that there were no significant differences between the groups in relation to complications during IUD insertion.
 The frequency of bleeding, vasovagal reaction, cramps, nausea, vomiting and insertion failures was similar in both groups.
 No cases of uterine perforation occurred in either group.
 There were no significant differences in the frequency of the majority of the immediate side effects such as nausea, vomiting, hyperthermia and diarrhea, evaluated prior to IUD insertion.
 Nevertheless, there was a significant increase in cramps with the prior use of misoprostol compared with placebo.
 In relation to the side effects evaluated 24 h after IUD insertion, no significant differences were found between the misoprostol and placebo groups.